-If clinical suspicion for HIT is at least moderate, all sources of heparin must be discontinued and initiation of treatment with a nonheparin anticoagulant considered.
+If a patient has suspected HIT and at least an intermediate-probability 4Ts score, all sources of heparin (including low molecular weight heparin) must be discontinued and a nonheparin anticoagulant should be initiated.

 Heparin-induced thrombocytopenia (HIT) is a clinicopathologic syndrome that occurs when heparin-dependent, IgG antibodies bind to heparin/platelet factor 4 (PF4) complexes to activate platelets and produce a hypercoagulable state.
 This results in thrombocytopenia and/or thrombosis in temporal relationship to a preceding immunizing exposure to heparin.
 HIT typically develops 5 to 10 days after exposure to heparin (range of 4-15 days) and can occur with unfractionated heparin, low molecular weight heparin, or, more rarely, fondaparinux.
 The presence of heparin-dependent antibodies alone, without any clinical manifestations, is insufficient for a diagnosis of HIT.